bixbyjs/www.bixbyjs.org/content/guide/intro/microservices.md

 ### Microservices

-A [microservices](http://en.wikipedia.org/wiki/Microservices) architecture is one which constructs an application as a suite of small, independedent services that communicate with each other via a network.
+A [microservices](http://en.wikipedia.org/wiki/Microservices) architecture is one which constructs an application as a suite of small, independent services that communicate with each other via a network.
 As [noted](http://martinfowler.com/articles/microservices.html) by Martin Fowler, there is no precise definition of this architecture, but rather a set of common characteristics that offer guidelines about how to